 - Give an orientation: Give the new employee an orientation – from where to find stationary and how to book meeting rooms, to where to find the best coffee.

-Week one: Give the blue-print to success
+Employee onboarding week one: Give the blueprint to success

 - Revisit goals and responsibilities.
 You will have touched on this during the hiring process, but now is the opportunity to go into more detail about key assignments and expectations.
-The is a key aspect of effective talent management, so also take the time to discuss the evaluation process and schedule a performance review.
+This is a key aspect of effective talent management, so also take the time to discuss the evaluation process and schedule a performance review.